 Mr Clark was appointed as a non-executive Director on 11 February 2020.
 Mr Clark is a highly experienced and successful senior resource sector executive, and has more than 40 years' experience in corporate, operational and project development roles in Australia and elsewhere.
-He is currently also the Chairman of unlisted iron ore development company Pearl Gull.
+He is currently also the Chairman of ASX listed iron ore development companies Pearl Gull Iron and CZR Resources.